mstfacmly/mstfacmly.github.io/_posts/2018-10-28-Doctor-Who-Rosa.md

 But we're being told that things are better.
 Not perfect, but certainly better.

 Truth is: We're being lied into complacency.

+### Post Addendum
+[Episode #56](https://pca.st/hiQ0) of the [Feminist Frequency](https://feministfrequency.com/) Radio podcast covers some of the things I discussed here, and does so with more clarity and mastery of the subject at hand.
+A must listen.